lulato/rosa.js/README.md

 ### Story

 I decided to create Rosa.js because I got really interested on content media and on how to display the content.
-I will be buidling multiple blogs and digital magazines, so I need a way to create site by adjusting some Sass variables and quickly get something up.
+I will be building multiple blogs and digital magazines, so I need a way to create site by adjusting some Sass variables and quickly get something up.
 The word Rosa either means rose (flower) or pink (color) depending on the context.
-The name has two inside meanings for me, the first one is that Rosa was my grandmother’s name, and the second is that I’m from Florida, spanish word that literally means “full of flowers”.
+The name has two inside meanings for me, the first one is that Rosa was my grandmother’s name, and the second is that I’m from Florida,  a Spanish word that literally means “full of flowers”.
 I’m hoping to get the Florida Dev community to do more open source projects that are flower related.

-**Level of opination 1–10 (5)**
+**Level of opinion 1–10 (5)**
 Enough flexibility, but with basic guidance.

 ### Getting Started
-I recomend doing the manual setup so you understand a bit better of how everything works so you can your hands dirty.
-If you are in a hurry or in a hack-athon, just do the automatic setup.
-I am using Ghost CSM, mainly because I want to keep my whole stack in Javascript at the moment, but feel free to change your CMS by editing the gulpfile on the manual setup.
+I recommend doing the manual setup so you understand a bit better of how everything works, and so you can your hands dirty.
+If you are in a hurry or if you are doing a *’Hackathon’* just do the automatic setup.
+I’m using Ghost CSM, mainly because I want to keep my whole stack in Javascript at the moment, but feel free to change your CMS by editing the `gulpfile.js` on the manual setup.

 ##### Automatic Setup
 - Clone the repo: `git clone https://github.com/lulato/rosa.js.git`